nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 In this milestone, we are going to

 - delegate git commands for repos
-- define custom git command delegation with YAML file
+- define custom git command delegation with a YAML file
 - add a `super` sub-command to delegate any git commands

 The purpose of delegation is to run git commands